 Cascade Canyon is a gorgeous remote spot high up in the San Juan Mountains.
 No cafe, no gift shop.
-Just sparkling snow all around and a big shelter with a roaring fire to sit by and enjoy lunch, while the river runs along snowy banks and the breeze moves through the evergreens.
+Just sparkling snow all around and a big shelter with a roaring fire to sit by and enjoy your packed lunch, while the river runs along snowy banks and the breeze moves through the evergreens.

 Here’s our 6 minute video filmed from the Glass Ceiling Knight Sky Car …

 A few helpful tips:

 The Knight Sky car has an enclosed glass roof and outside standing deck — great for photography.
 Also, it can get chilly as you chug chug chug up through the mountains and the glass top creates a greenhouse, keeping it nice and warm inside.
 It’s a first class car with a host to tell stories, offer facts, beverages, and point out photo opportunities (sit on the right side, better views and lighting).

 The Knight Sky is for passengers 21 and older.

 It’s a two hour ride up, a forty-five minute stay in Cascade, then another two hours back to the depot.
 You’ll be back in town by 3 p.m. for some downtown sight seeing and dinner.

 Bring a blanket to sit on or cover up with while you dine in the shelter, or on one of the picnic benches along the river.
 (Thanks for that tip, Dollie our friend :- )

 Unless you plan to stay on the train throughout, dress like you’re going on a snowy winter walk.